 - Lower running costs

-The more energy efficient a system is, the more potential savings exist for monthly energy bills.
+The more energy-efficient a system is, the greater the potential savings on monthly energy bills.
 Pumping the heat through a heat pump uses less electricity, and when paired with solar panels, a heat pump can attain more than 300% efficiency.

 - Less maintenance

-Generally, the elements of a heat pump can be checked by the owner of the system.
+Generally, the elements of a heat pump can be checked by the system owner.
 Overall, they require less maintenance than other systems, with a professional maintenance check only required every 3-4 years.

 - Energy efficient